There are four easy tests to check for a blown head gasket, and in this tutorial, I'm gonna' show you how to perform them in a step-by-step fashion.

 2.)
 And a burned head gasket can not seal the oil and coolant ports in both the engine block and the cylinder head (especially with a warped cylinder head).

-CASE 2: The color of the engine oil is normal, Although this is a good result, it does not confirm the condition of the head gasket yet, go to Test 2.
+CASE 2: The color of the engine oil is normal.
+Although this is a good result, it does not confirm the condition of the head gasket yet, go to: TEST 2: Combustion Gases Expelled From An Open Radiator.